In this article we will elaborate on common use cases that require synchronization:

 Synchronize all relevant issue data from your clients into your own environment.
 This allows your IT consultancy teams to organize client cases from their own trusted environments, and prioritize accordingly.
 One effective environment which serves both the IT consultancy and its clients.

 You’re switching issue trackers, and you need to migrate all of your data over to a new system.

 Implementing a traditional migration and duplicating data from one issue tracker to the other inevitably requires downtime.
 This downtime is something your team cannot afford, along with the risk of losing key data.

 Live migration.
 Use real-time synchronization so you get to keep usage of the source tracker at the same time as switching over to the new instance.
 A smooth transition without any downtime whatsoever.
 You’re in full control at all times.
 Once all users have moved over to the new system and all required project data is synced, you can safely stop the synchronization.

 5. The Centralized Master Instance

 Your working environment consists of a master parent issue tracker and several child issue trackers.
-Issues and tickets get raised in your parent issue tracker, then delegated downstream towards development teams.
+Issues and tickets get raised in your parent issue tracker, then delegated downstream to development teams.
 These separated teams have their own responsibilities and tasks, each one preferring to work in their own issue tracker instance, managing their own sets of issues.

 Communication.
 When creating issues and assigning tasks through the ‘master’ instance, there is no live view of progress status and new data.
-Once progress is made, manual reporting is required which leaves room for error, information getting lost in translation and delays.
+Once progress is made, manual reporting is required which leaves room for error, information getting lost in translation, and delays.

 Often, managers using the centralized instance need to be able to have a full view of all issues in order to be able to set priorities for the issues.